VitoDH/default-detection/README.md

 ### (b) Outlier Detection

-We only perform outlier detection on continuous variables **target value** and **age** with Tukey Mehod, i.e defining the data points out of 1.5 times the Interquartile range as outleir.
+Perform outlier detection on continuous variables **target value** and **age** with Tukey Mehod, i.e defining the data points out of 1.5 times the Interquartile range as outleir.